MrPoole01/Apparel/README.md

 The more creative the better!
 Anything from card/board games to highly-specific financial apps or apps you wished you had in previous jobs or other situations are all good candidates.

 NOTE: in rare cases apps that don't have all of these components _may_ be approved by instructors.
 If you believe your app is sufficiently complex and awesome, please submit your ideas.

-NOTE: if you already have code on a personal project and want to continue, please submit that along with other ideas, so instructors can evaluate.

 ## Follow Agile Workflow